appleboy/scp-action/README.md

 ## Input variables

-see the [action.yml](./action.yml) file for more detail imformation.
+See the [action.yml](./action.yml) file for more detail information.

 * host - scp remote host
 * port - scp remote port, default is `22`